emanuelefirmani/get-git-english/docs/obiettivo_1.rst

 .. _obiettivo_1:

-Target 1: to go back in time
+Target 1: going back in time
 ############################

 So, if in git everything is stored in a key/value database, there will